varadan13/z-state/README.md

+# Creating a Mini Reactive Framework like Alpine.js

 Hey guys, today let’s learn how to build a small script with an API similar to Alpine.js.
 Let’s look at the UI we have here—it’s very simple.